KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Methods

-The output of KS-Cell is input into the GRU model to capture the temporal features of a traffic flow.
-The GRU model consists of a reset gate and an update gate.
-For our task, $X_t^{'}$ is the output feature of KS-Cell at time $t$. $h_{t-1}$, $h_t$ and $h_{t+1}$ represent states at time $t – 1$, $t$, and $t + 1$, respectively. $r_t$ is the reset gate, which combines the information in the memory and the information at the current time step. $u_t$ is the update gate, which can select or forget memories. $\sigma$ is the signal used to represent the gated signal, and $c_t$ is the moment state at the current time step.
-In the memory updating phase, when $u_t$ acts as a forget gate, $u_t\times h_{t-1}$ forgets unimportant previous information to update the memory; and when $u_t$ acts as a memory gate, $(1-u_t)\times c_t$ remembers important information from the current node. $h_t = u_t \times h_{t-1} + (1-u_t)\times c_t$ indicates the state information at the current time step after adding the information of $X_t^{'}$.
+Then, the recurrent neural networks are leveraged to capture the temporal dependency.
+In particular, we use Gated Recurrent Units (GRU) as an example to show the whole workflow of the knowledge-driven traffic forecasting.
+The GRU model consists of a reset gate and an update, which is formulated as Equation \ref{equa:14}.

+where $[\cdot ]$ represents concatenation, $\odot$ is the Hadmard product. $r_t$ is the reset gate, which combines the information in the memory and the information at the current time step. $u_t$ is the update gate, which can select or forget memories. $\sigma$ is the signal used to represent the gated signal, and $c_t$ is the moment state at the current time step.
+In the memory updating phase, when $u_t$ acts as a forget gate, $u_t\odot h_{t-1}$ forgets unimportant previous information to update the memory; and when $u_t$ acts as a memory gate, $(1-u_t)\odot c_t$ remembers important information of the current. $W_{u},W_{r},W_{c}$ and $b_{u},b_{r},b_{c}$ are weights and bias, respectively.
+State $h_t$ represents the output at time $t$.

+Finally, $h_t$ is fed into a fully connected layer to generate the predicted future speed $\hat{Y}$.
+The objective of the training process of KST-GCN is to minimize the error between the predicted traffic speed $\hat{Y}$ and real traffic speed $Y$; thus the loss function is formulated as: